-Examples of law enforcement activities that are exceptions to the general warrant requirement include, but are not limited to, searches pursuant to the following:
+Examples of law enforcement activities that are exceptions to the general warrant requirement include but are not limited to searches pursuant to the following:

-- (a) Valid consent
+- Valid consent

-- (b) Incident to a lawful arrest
+- Incident to a lawful arrest

-- (c) Legitimate community caretaking interests
+- Legitimate community caretaking interests

-- (d) Vehicle searches under certain circumstances
+- Vehicle searches under certain circumstances

-- (e) Exigent circumstances
+- Exigent circumstances

-Certain other activities are recognized by federal and state courts and by certain statutes as legitimate law enforcement activities that also do not require a warrant.
+Certain other activities are recognized by federal and state courts and by certain statutes as legitimate law enforcement activities that may not require a warrant.
 Such activities may include seizure and examination of abandoned property, and observations of activities and property located on open public areas.